HTD-Health/playbook-OUTDATED/education-budget.md

 The budget can be spent both on software design and development related things including, but not limited to:
 - books
 - online courses, including online university courses like Coursera, edX etc.
-- conferences including tickets, travel, gas, hotel, food.
+- conferences including conference tickets, travel expenses (train and airline tickets, BlaBlaCar etc.), gas if travelling by car, hotel.
+Food/meals are excluded and should be paid for with you personal money.
 - paid Meetups and events
 - post-graduate studies
 - onsite and online training, including trainings required to pass certain certification exams